TrynkaLab/sc-blipper/README.md

 5. Merge cNMF annotations, create h5ad

 ## General IO
+The input is one or multiple seurat and or h5ad files with counts / .X set.
+The pipeline works with .h5ad so seurat objects are first converted

 - Input:
   - manifest.tsv pointing to seurat.rds and or .h5ad with raw counts
   - params.config file setting parameters